brattonross/windy-radix-palette/README.md

 Brings [Radix Colors](https://www.radix-ui.com/colors) to [Tailwind](https://tailwindcss.com/).

-Features an automatic dark mode palette switch based on the presence of the `.dark` class.
+Features an automatic dark mode palette switch based on the presence of the `.dark` class, and [Typography plugin](#typography) which extends on the official `@tailwindcss/typography` plugin.

 ## Installation